FunctionalNyx/Balatroware/README.md

 # Proceed at your own risk

-Step 1: Install the mod and shit.
+Step 1: Download the code and install the mod and shit.
 If you dont know how to do this please go to the Steammodded page.

 Step 2: Go to C:\Windows and... bear with me here